Career Development Center

 Connie Whittaker Dunlop currently serves as the Career Advisor for MBA for Executives and Global MBA for Executives at the Darden School of Business at the University of Virginia.
 She advises MBA students on professional development topics, including setting career objectives, creating marketing plans, and writing cover letters and resumes.
 She is an expert in management consulting case interview preparation.
 She has been invited to present on the topic of case interviewing at both the MBA Career Services for Working Professionals Conference and the Executive MBA Council.
 Connie joined the Darden team in 2007.
 Prior to Darden, she served as a management consultant with Capital One and Deloitte.
 Connie earned a Darden MBA in 1998.

-Denise Karaoli, Associate Director, International & Diversity
+Denise Karaoli, Senior Associate Director, International Programs and Opportunities & Diversity

 Denise Karaoli joined the CDC as assistant director of international programs and opportunities in September 2005.
 The role of the assistant director for international programs and opportunities is an additional resource for international students seeking positions in the U.S. and overseas, and U.S. students seeking international opportunities.
 Denise's main responsibilities include program and resource development, individual career counseling, and group instruction in career search strategies for the U.S. and abroad.
 Denise also focuses on developing recruiting opportunities with international and multinational companies for the entire Darden student body and with U.S. companies for the international students.
 In addition, Denise provides career support for minority students, works with companies on diversity recruiting and is actively involved in the major diversity conferences.